HousewareHQ/data-engineering-octernship/README.md

 As part of this activity, you'll have to do the following
 - Dummy data generation: Create dummy data using tools like Mockaroo
 - Data transformation: Write a Python script to transform the data from the CSV files into a format suitable for loading into the database.
-- Data loading: You are required to load the transformed data into Postres
+- Data loading: You are required to load the transformed data into DuckDB

 Database Schema: The following are the requirements for the database schema: